ucsb-cs156/w22/_lab/jpa02.md

 * (optional, but suggested in case you need to debug)
    * use `mvn spring-boot:run` to test locally, perhaps with `curl http://localhost:8080`
 * Use git add, git commit, and git push to push your changes to github.
-* Visit the Heroku Dashboard, and you should see that your changes are deploying to the web.
+* Visit the Heroku Dashboard, go to the `Deploy` tab, and scroll down to `Manual Deploys`.
+  Select the `main` branch and click `Deploy Branch` to deploy your branch to the web.

+  As before, wait until the script says that your branch is successfully deployed (or, if there are errors, read the error message in the log and address the errors.)

 If it works, then the words "this github repo" should become clickable links.
 * The words "this github repo" should link to your github repo